Skip to main content

 }'

-That request returns a job_id immediately.
-Use that id to fetch status or the final result:
+Use the returned id to fetch status or the final result:

 curl -X POST "https://api.libretto.sh/v1/jobs/get" \